nini22P/fnt4-tool/README.md

 - `-s`/`--size`: Font size in pixels.
 If not specified, auto-calculated from original FNT (ascent + descent)
 - `-q`/`--quality`: Quality factor.
 Renders at higher resolution then downsamples with Lanczos filter.
 Higher = cleaner edges but slower.
 Recommended: 2-4.
 Default: 1 (no supersampling)
 - `--letter-spacing`: Letter spacing pixels.
 Default: 0
 - `--texture-padding`: Texture padding pixels.
-Default: 4
+If not specified, auto-calculated from original FNT (mipmap level)
 - `-c`/`--config`: Rebuild config from a toml file.
 See [config.toml](config.toml) for an example.

 ## Build